rahulkotha07/Ecommerce-Microservices/README.md

 ## 📈 Future Enhancements
 - API Gateway & Service Discovery using Spring Cloud
-- Kafka-based event streaming between services
+- Order Service as a Mircroservice
-- Docker Compose orchestration
+- Enhance monitoring with tools like Prometheus and Grafana.

 ---